This question came in from a reader:

 Who’s going Last?
 The Teacher

-I like this game with a large group especially when I put myself in the HOT SEAT of going last.
+I like this game with a large group especially when I put myself going last.
 It really forces me to pay attention and also gives the kids a chance to help me – which they like to do.
 The kids also like to help each other so I ask them not to help unless they are asked.
 Usually the older kids help the younger ones.

 However, if the class is a onetime special event type of situation, then it is not as important to learn everyone’s name.
 I want to have some fun with the group, introduce yoga exercises and maybe play a game.